galaxyproject/admin-training/sessions/11-systemd-supervisor/ex1-supervisor.md

 If you are still running uWSGI, use `CTRL+C` to stop it.

-We need to add a `[program:x]` section to the supervsior config manage uWSGI.
+We need to add a `[program:x]` section to the supervsior config to manage uWSGI.
 The default supervisor config file is at `/etc/supervisor/supervisord.conf`.
 This file includes any files matching `/etc/supervisor/conf.d/*.conf`.
 We'll create a `galaxy.conf`:

 ```console
 $ sudo -e /etc/supervisor/conf.d/galaxy.conf